- Coveo Customer Global Support and Success Guide

 Support cases remain open until the customer is satisfied that the case can be closed.
 When a support case requires a new product update before it can be closed, the case will remain open with Coveo, and the customer will be contacted when the update is available.

-Coveo will close support cases when customers fail to respond to further requests for information.
+Coveo will close support cases when customers don’t respond to many follow-up requests for information.
 Typically, two follow up emails or phone calls will be made over four business days and if no response is received, the support case will be automatically closed.

 While we strive to meet all your needs and resolve your issues in a timely manner, we recognize that at times a critical issue may arise that requires special attention.
-If you are not satisfied with the progress of your case you can request that the issue be escalated.
-To escalate an issue, you can update your case using Case Management and request escalation or contact us via phone and request to speak with a Support Manager.
+If you’re not satisfied with the progress of your case you can request that the issue be escalated (see Case Escalation Process and Guidelines).